octarudin/example-repo/README.md

 This sprint covers:
 1. Add new feature printString() in cpp
 2. Create a system architecture, diagram block, flowchart, etc
-3. Understand the overview project problem
+3. Understand the project overview and project problem

+Project Name:
+Grade Calculator Apps

 Person in-Charge (PIC) / Developer Name that involved in this sprint:
 - Octarudin Mahendra, Embedded System Engineer